 It is the insurance company’s job to decide who is at fault in a car accident involving more than one party.
-In some accidents, there is a clear answer of who is liable.
+In some accidents, there is a clear answer to who is liable.
 In other car accidents, the circumstances of a crash may show that both parties are at fault.
 If both parties are at fault in a car accident, this can be confusing for all parties involved in the accident to deal with.
-Hiring a car accident lawyer can make sure that you are aware of your rights, understand every step of the settlement negotiation process and get the highest settlement amount possible.
+Hiring a car accident lawyer can make sure that you are aware of your rights, understand every step of the settlement negotiation process, and get the highest settlement amount possible.

 Proving That Both Parties are At Fault in a Car Accident?

 When a car accident happens, it is critical to call the police and file an official police report.
 Responding officers will examine evidence from the accident and determine who and what caused the crash.
 Sometimes, both parties are found to be at fault for an accident.
 If both parties are liable for an accident, the insurance company has to determine the amount of fault each driver played in the crash on a scale of 1-99%.
 The amount that each party can recover in damages from the accident is correlated to this percentage, so it is important to fully understand who played what part in causing the accident before filing an accident claim with your personal injury lawyer.

 If Both Parties Are At Fault for a Car Accident Can They Both Claim Damages?